 Another important aspect of our women’s memory care neighborhood is our multi-sensory, or Snoezelen, environment, named the Ellowsky Oasis.
 In this relaxing space, residents can experience an environment that reduces agitation and anxiety, but also engage and delight, stimulate reactions and encourage communication for our residents.

 Many of our residents utilize the room to reduce stimulation that can cause the agitation.
-Not any different than the rest of the general population, our residents like to go to a place alone that is quiet and soothing to calm down.
-In our new community, each memory care area will have its own multi-sensory room, appropriate for the residents who live on that neighborhood.
+Not any different from the rest of the general population, our residents like to go to a place alone that is quiet and soothing to calm down.
+In our new community, each memory care area will have its own multi-sensory room, appropriate for the residents who live in that neighborhood.